florish/florish/_posts/2017-02-17-holacracy-and-purpose.md

 ## Same situation, different approach

 Now, let's do this same experiment for a self-managing organization running on Holacracy.
 I assume familiarity with Holacracy's basic concepts.
-Otherwise, consider watching [this introduction video](https://www.youtube.com/watch?v=MUHfVoQUj54) to get a quick overview.
+Otherwise, consider watching [this animation video](https://www.youtube.com/watch?v=MUHfVoQUj54) or [this talk by Brian Robertson](https://www.youtube.com/watch?v=tJxfJGo-vkI) to get a quick overview.

 For the context of this article, we'll focus on the concept of _Lead Link_.
 In the Holacracy operating system, there is no such thing as a "managing director" or other "manager" or "leader" job titles.
 Instead, work is divided over circles and roles.
 Each circle has a purpose and a special role called Lead Link.
 One of the Lead Link's responsibilities is to ensure the circle is working towards its purpose.